Prahlad-Narayan/prahlad-narayan/README.md

 ### Hi there 👋

-Hello, I'm Prahlad.
+I'm Prahlad.
 A Software Engineer currently pursuing Master's in Software Engineering at **Northeastern University** with a strong technical background and passion for Design and problem-solving.
 Emerging full-stack developer skilled in Java, MERN stack, and cloud technologies, with a focus on building scalable solutions.
 Passionate about optimizing system performance and creating efficient, high-impact applications.

 #### 📬 Reach out to me!